pingcap/tidb-dev-guide/get-started/install-golang.md

 ## Install Go 1.13

-Most of TiDB developers are using Linux or MacOS, but if you are using Windows 10, you might want to have [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) prepared for better experience, although TiDB should compile and run on Windows 10, it is not expected to be deployed on Windows, and you might have to figure out many troubles on your own (although you are welcomed to share them on our [forum](https://internals.tidb.io/)).
+Most TiDB developers are using Linux or MacOS.
+If you are using Windows 10, to have a better experience, it is recommended to [install Windows Subsystem for Linux 2 (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows 10 first.
+TiDB should compile and run on Windows 10, but it is not expected to be deployed on Windows, where you might encounter many compatibility problems.
+In that case, you can either figure out the solutions on your own or share the problems on our [forum](https://internals.tidb.io/).

 TiDB currently used Go1.13 to compile, but we have plan to upgrade the compiler to Go1.16 recently.
 You can of course go to [Go's download page](https://golang.org/dl/) and choose the version 1.13 and follow the [install instruction](https://golang.org/doc/install) to get the compiler installed.